multipaths/DiffuPath/README.rst

 | Gene D       | 3                |  0.07   | 2         |
 +--------------+------------------+---------+-----------+

-You can take a look at our Resources page for some more examples files.
+You can also take a look at our Resources page for some examples files.

+.. [*] Differential expression values e.g. fold change (FC)

 Networks
 --------